wendyverdonk93/docs/content/api/accounts/charges.md

 **affiliated_id** | query parameter

-The account ID of the affiliated account that is to be debited. **Required**.
+The account ID of the affiliated account you want to debit. **Required**.

 **amount** | integer